Leyton Flats - an introduction

 Other plants and environments

 Certain plant species persist on Leyton Flats in more restricted environments than discussed above, either within or adjacent to the other areas.
 A notable example of this, perhaps, is buck's-horn plantain Plantago coronopus which grows in a number of locations on areas of compacted gravel.
 Such soil exists on the track that lies adjacent to and along much of the length of Whipps Cross Road, on and beside some footpaths, and car parking areas.
 On the car park to the west of the lido procumbent pearlwort Sagina procumbens and sand spurrey Spergularia rubra are found.
-On a bank which separates the grassland from the track by Whipps Cross Road, one plant of columbine Aquilegia vulgaris is present, together with such plants as ribwort plantain Plantago lanceolata, Oxford ragwort Senecio squalidus and groundsel S. vulgaris.
+On a bank which separates the grassland from the track by Whipps Cross Road, one plant of columbine Aquilegia vulgaris was found, together with such plants as ribwort plantain Plantago lanceolata, Oxford ragwort Senecio squalidus and groundsel S. vulgaris.
 A steep bank leads down to the cutting of the Central Line railway, from the drier grassland above to damp and muddy conditions below.
 Coltsfoot Tussilago farfara is abundant on the slope at the south end, and here too is some broad-leaved pea Lathyrus latifolius.
 Along the bottom of the slope where a wire fence divides the Flats from the railway, some plants of common horsetail Equisetum arvense occur, and there are many specimens of willow, as well as hawthorn, bramble and, actually on railway property which has not otherwise been investigated, silver birch.

 Adjacent areas

 Separated from Leyton Flats proper by Whipps Cross Road is another area of Forest land mostly beside and just to the south-east of Whipps Cross Hospital.
 Much of this land is wooded, with some clearings.
 Especially in the south, English oak is the dominant tree, with holly and hawthorn being abundant.
 Just at the edge of the Forest, near the ambulance station by James Lane, there are one or two patches of stinking iris Iris foetidissima.
 This may have originated from ornamental plantings just inside the hospital grounds, where there are other specimens.
-In early 2016 three clumps of stinking iris were noted just in the woodland at the side of James, but across the road from the previously seen specimens.
+In early 2016 three clumps of stinking iris were noted just in the woodland at the side of James Lane, but across the road from the previously seen specimens.
 Slightly further north between the hospital and the road, there are a number of specimens of grey poplar Populus canescens, with much regeneration in progress.
 One locust tree Robinia pseudoacacia occurs by the hospital fence, and this is almost certainly originated from trees within the hospital grounds.
 Cut-leaved cranesbill Geranium dissectum occurs and goat's-beard Tragopogan pratensis is quite common in the roadside grassland.
 Just north of the hospital and near to the roundabout is an open area of perhaps somewhat unattractive-looking land, predominantly of grasses and common associated plants such as dandelion Taraxacum officinale agg. and cat's-ear Hypochoeris radicata.
 This area was wooded until 1979 when it was cleared to provide safe travel at night for nursing staff passing between the hospital and nearby bus stops.
 Similar clearance of roadside vegetation has been undertaken elsewhere in the vicinity of the hospital and in other parts of the study area, such as in Bush Wood by Blake Hall Road early in 1981.
 This obviously has a disturbing effect on the plant life, but on the land to the north of hospital, where a slight dip occurs in the middle of the area and drainage is poor, as well as soft rush and toad rush the less common slender rush Juncus tenuis and hairy sedge Carex hirta occurs in the habitat created by clearance.

 The small area of Forest land separated from the rest of Leyton Flats by the railway cutting and situated between the cutting, the Green Man roundabout complex, and the road called Highstone, comprises an area of trees which are by the railway and an area of grass by the roads.
 The trees here are of more diverse species in a small area than on the rest of Leyton Flats, and include beech Fagus sylvatica and hornbeam Carpinus betulus.
 Lime Tilia x europaea is planted by the roadside.
 The grass area includes common mouse-ear Cerastium holosteoides and black horehound Ballota nigra as well as spotted medick Medicago arabica which has not been found elsewhere.
 A pile of building rubble and earth which had been tipped onto the grassland harboured at least twenty species of plants, including creeping cinquefoil Potentilla reptans, petty spurge Euphorbia peplus, wood forget-me-not Myosotis sylvatica and germander speedwell Veronica chamaedrys.
 This area was considerably affected when work was undertaken during the 1990s for the Redbridge to Hackney relief road.
 This section, which is south-east of the Central Line railway cutting will be better classed as part of the Green Man roundabout system.